-Start QGIS and select Plugins menu → Manage and Install Plugins and find QSWAT.
+Start QGIS and select Plugins menu → Manage and Install Plugins and find QSWAT3.
 Click its checkbox to install, which takes a few seconds.
 The SWAT icon will appear in the toolbar.
-If it fails to appear check you are running a 32 bit version of QGIS.
+If it fails to appear check you are probably running a 64 bit version of QGIS.